digitalocean/gradient-agent-templates/pdocs-agent/README.md

 * A valid DigitalOcean API Token
 * A valid Project ID
-* You must have accepted the terms and conditions to use LLaMA 3.3 70B on the GenAI platform (you can do this by manually creating a new agent using LLaMA 3.3 70B as the base model).
+* You must have accepted the terms and conditions to use LLaMA 3.3 70B on the Gradient Platform (you can do this by manually creating a new agent using LLaMA 3.3 70B as the base model).

 ## 🛠️ What this Template Does